 Early Decision is an application process which involves a binding contract.
 Early decision is not to be confused with early action which is a non-binding application process.
-The term “binding” means that if the student is accepted through an early decision application, that student must withdraw all other applications and attend that school as per the early decision contract.
-Students are only allowed to apply to only one school early decision so the student obviously must have a very high level of interest in order to participate in this application process.
+The term “binding” means that if the student is accepted through an early decision application, that student must attend that school as per the early decision contract and withdraw all other applications.
+The student must have a very high level of interest in order to participate in this application process as students are allowed to apply to only one school early decision.
 Early decision applications are usually due in November and applicants will learn of their decision in December.
-What a wonderful thing to have your college choice all wrapped up by the holidays!
+It can be a tremendous relief to have your college choice all wrapped up by the holidays!

-On the other hand, there are colleges that will tell you that the bulk of their grants and scholarships will go to the early decision applicants as these are the students that have expressed the highest level of interest.
-I will tell you that my clients who applied early decision this year saw very generous packages from Boston University, Syracuse University, Steven Institute of Technology, Vanderbilt University and Skidmore College.
+On the other hand, there are colleges that will tell you that the bulk of their grants and scholarships will go to the early decision applicants as these students have expressed the highest level of interest.
+I will tell you that my clients who applied early decision this year saw very generous financial aid packages from Boston University, Syracuse University, Stevens Institute of Technology, Vanderbilt University and Skidmore College.
 Schools that fell short were Barnard College and George Washington University which is pretty consistent from past years.

 The bottom line is that if your student is going to apply early decision, make sure your student is 100% certain that school is for them.
 Make sure they have visited the campus and this school offers everything your student wants and more.
 You must also be prepared to make a difficult decision of declining an offer of acceptance if that school does not come through with the financial assistance necessary for your student to attend.